To Request a Military Family Life Counselors for your unit event, call Army Community Service at (910) 432-3742.

 - Are there any Fort Bragg success stories?

 It is an Army program designed to provide anonymous, confidential support to Soldiers and their family members, especially those returning from deployments.
-Units that return from deployment may request Military Family Life Consultants through Army Community Service.
+Units that return from deployment may request Military Family Life Counselors through Army Community Service.
 Program serves active duty and mobilized National Guard and Army Reserve Soldiers and their Families.

-What is the Military Life Consultant Role?
+What is the Military Life Counselor Role?

 How does the program work with existing programs and resources?